lurogaca/optitrack_MCS/README.md

 4.Ground plane – Calibrates Cameras with respect to the ground

--> Place ground calibration device on the descired origin of the room
+-> Place ground calibration device on the desired origin of the room

 -> Select ‘Ground Plane’ icon